Employee appreciation in the workplace leads to some big benefits.

 As leaders, valuing employees in the workplace is an effective way to build teams and improve workplace culture so people do their best work and want to stay.
 Employee appreciation doesn’t have to be complicated or expensive.
 You can start by simply noticing and acknowledging the great work your people are doing, every day.

 If your company has an employee recognition program, use it often to regularly show appreciation to employees.
 Monetary or non-monetary eCards, award nominations, or your years of service program are all good ways to start showing employees you value them and their work.
 Recognition programs such as Culture Cloud allow you to give points and rewards when appropriate, but even a personal note of thanks can make a tremendous impact on how employees feel.
-Ask employees how they’d like to be appreciated and recognised.
+Ask employees how they’d like to be appreciated and recognized.
 Build employee appreciation into your daily habits and work routines, and watch the magic happen.

 *2021 Global Culture Report, O.C.
 Tanner Institute